-- relating to peer on peer abuse; it must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'. - 6.12.
-At Aylsham Learning Federation all staff are trained so that they are aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to: - bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals. - 6.13.
-All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about peer on peer abuse.
-The DSL will respond to any concerns related to peer on peer abuse in line with guidance outlined in part five of 'Keeping Children Safe in Education' DfE (2020)and 'Sexual violence and sexual harassment between children in schools and colleges' (May 2018).
-We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up. - 6.14.
-We will work with other agencies as required to respond to concerns about sexual violence and harassment.
-We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren).
+- 6.19.
+We will work with other agencies, including the police and Children's Social Care, as required to respond to concerns about sexual violence and harassment.
+We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren). - 6.20.
 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a student/pupil/child discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
 The assault does not have to have taken place in Norfolk but the victim must live in Norfolk to access support.
 The SARC also has a 24/7 helpline 01603 276381 if students/pupils/children or staff need to speak to a Crisis Worker for help & advice.
 Referral forms can be found on The Harbour Centre website.